MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 *Download a [Visio file](./media/certlc.vsdx) of this architecture.*

 The Azure environment in question comprises the following Platform as a Service (PaaS) resources: a **Key Vault**, an **Event Grid System topic**, and an **Automation Account** that exposes a webhook targeted by the Event Grid.

 It is assumed that an existing Public Key Infrastructure (PKI), consisting of a Microsoft Enterprise Certification Authority joined to an Active Directory (AD) domain, is already in place for this scenario.
 Both the PKI and the AD can reside on Azure or on-premises, as well as the servers that need to be configured for certificate renewal.

+The virtual machines with certificates to monitor for renewal do not need to be joined to Active Directory (AD) or Microsoft Entra ID.
+The sole requirement is for the Certification Authority (CA) and the Hybrid worker (if located on a different virtual machine than the CA) to be joined to Active Directory.

 Subsequent sections will provide an in-depth explanation of the automated renewal process.

 ### Workflow